PlanSnapper

 What is effective age?

-Effective age is an appraiser's estimate of how old a property appears to function, based on its condition and maintenance history -- not its actual calendar age.
+In real estate appraisal, effective age is an appraiser's estimate of how old a house appears to function based on its condition, maintenance history, and recent updates, not its actual calendar age.
+It is one of the most important inputs in the cost approach to value.
 A 40-year-old home that has been meticulously maintained and updated may have an effective age of only 15 years.

 UAD condition ratings